huddy67/Morrill-Hudson-Portfolio/Pharmacynetworking.md

 3. How another pair influenced your thinking
 4. Patterns you noticed across scenarios

 The strongest conclusions apply to Scenarios B and C because their symptoms closely align with how switches and DHCP normally operate when abused.
-Scenario D was the most difficult to interpret since similar behavior could result from poor configuration or intentional misuse.
-Group discussion emphasized how many LAN-based threats rely on implicit trust between internal devices.
+Scenario D was the most difficult to interpret since a similar result could happen because of other things.
 A clear pattern across all scenarios is that most problems originate inside the network rather than externally.
 Many threats resemble normal network behavior, making them difficult to identify.
-This highlights the importance of internal security controls on local area networks.
+This highlights the importance of internal security controls on local area networks and what would happen without them.

 ## VM-Based Threat Evidence Hunt